 That same evening the director takes all the savings he had at home and leaves Germany to go to Paris.

-Life and cinema experiences
+Life and Cinema Experiences

 Up until that point, Lang had made films that mirrored his dramatic experiences during the First World War.
 Small odd jobs to survive, sometimes spying on behalf of the secret service police, fighting in the trenches in the First World War.
 Wounded several times, he was able to write several scripts during his convalescence, and reached great success in Germany and Europe with the Nibelungen saga.
-Thanks to the success of that film he was able to make the blockbuster that consecrated him in the history of cinema, Metropolis.
+Thanks to the success of that film he was able to make the blockbuster that consecrated him in the history of films, Metropolis.

 Fritz Lang in Hollywood